-A plurality of contemporary hydrologists, paleo earth scientists, marine scientists, atmospheric scientists, and climate scientists appear to routinely and consistently assert that the planet is warming exclusively due to anthropogenic emissions, and that this warming is leading to both global ocean acidification and to earlier peak streamflow runoff (the Early Spring) somewhat localized to the Western United States.
+Many assert that the planet is warming exclusively due to anthropogenic emissions, and that this warming is leading to both global ocean acidification and to earlier peak streamflow runoff known as the Early Spring (ES), somewhat localized to the Western United States.

 I often focus my attention on the Animas River, if only because of its relation to sunspot numbers, I have recently completed an Animas paper for a related conference proceeding sponsored by the New Mexico Water Resources Research Institute (WRRI) based at New Mexico State University at Las Cruces, NM.

 The apparent conclusion must be that across this basin there is little or no evidence of a descent of the peak flow month for the full complete available history of the stream.
-This result supports an alternate argument that there is no evidence of an earlier spring than normal.
+This result supports the related argument that there is no evidence of an earlier spring than normal.

-Moreover, there are now excellent arguments that the hydrologic runoff is strongly and significantly correlated across most if not all seasons and years to well mapped ocean indexes.
+Moreover, there are now excellent arguments that the hydrologic runoff is strongly and significantly correlated across most if not all seasons and years to well mapped ocean indexes and even in some cases directly to solar cycles.
 The next image replicates related items that I and others have explored for approximately the past decade or so.
 In this chart the actual (versus “peak rank” of the previous image) Animas flows are simply compared to the Pacific Decadal Oscillation (PDO) over an available continuous Animas record span dating back to the first half of the 20th century.

 The Animas and its neighbor basins cannot be highly correlated to both the PDO and to an early spring.
 I have explored this further in the next attachment, where I have overlayed the Animas and PDO time series across one of that author’s plots of a time series of snow water equivalents (SWE) values from multiple SNOTEL sites across a similar study area to mine: